Sarah, Crown Princess of Brunei: Royal duties

 Pengiran Anak Sarah has been involved in various charitable causes and community initiatives.
 At the launch of the Anti-Corruption Bureau's drama Code 486 on 2 April 2006, she emphasised that corruption is a country's internal enemy and urged young people to embrace patriotic ideals and refrain from anti-social behaviours.
 Her message highlighted the importance of integrity and social responsibility in building a stronger nation.
 Additionally, at the inauguration of the 6th International School Brunei (ISB) Borneo Global Issues Conference (BGIC) on 1 March 2008, she stressed the significance of young people's involvement in addressing global challenges, particularly environmental issues, and advocated for their active participation in finding solutions to these pressing problems, underscoring their vital role in shaping the future.

+On 17 April 2011, Pengiran Anak Sarah participated in UBD's Jogathon 2011, supporting the female student category.
 On 17 May 2012, during the World Telecommunication and Information Society Day ceremony in Brunei, Pengiran Anak Sarah presented simulated certificates for ICT training to women's associations, aiming to enhance their technological skills, a crucial area for personal and professional growth in the modern world.
 On 11 May 2013, she presided over the launch of Bank Islam Brunei Darussalam's ALAF program, a corporate social responsibility initiative dedicated to providing education to impoverished and orphaned children in Brunei, reflecting her commitment to supporting underprivileged communities.
 Pengiran Anak Sarah's dedication to youth development was further demonstrated on 10 March 2017, when she emphasised the importance of investing in young people for a sustainable future.
 At the 13th ISB BGIC, she highlighted the need for responsible development to address challenges like poverty, inequality, and climate change, while also supporting the development of essential life skills such as communication, negotiation, and global awareness.

 On 26 May 2023, Pengiran Anak Sarah visited an exhibition during the opening of the Children's Cancer Foundation centre, where she accepted a drawing from a young cancer survivor, demonstrating her ongoing support for children's health and well-being.
 In addition to her charitable efforts, she has actively participated in sporting events.
 On 4 August 2024, she competed in the 5th Borneo Run Half Marathon, racing in the women's open division and covering a distance of 21.18 kilometres, before awarding prizes to the winners.
 Later, on 3 November 2024, she presented prizes at the VA Run, recognising the winners of the 10 km male and female open categories and supporting Team Peak in placing second in the Corporate 10 km category.

 Pengiran Anak Sarah is the royal patron of several organisations, including the Brunei Ladies Golf Association and the ISB BGIC.

 Titles, styles and honours

 Titles and styles

-She is referred to by government media and English-language publications in the country as the wife of the Crown Prince, rather than Crown Princess (Puteri Mahkota).
-The title "Pengiran Anak Isteri" (Princess consort) is given to the wife of a prince.
+Brunei has a complex system of titles and the royal court does not use English translations of Sarah's title.
+After marriage, she was given the style of Yang Teramat Mulia which corresponds to Her Royal Highness and the title of Pengiran Anak Isteri which can be translated as Princess consort.